marius311/Memoization.jl/README.md

 julia> f(2)
 2

+julia> g(x) = (println("Computed $x"); x)

+julia> @memoize g(2) # memoize a single function call Computed 2
+2

+julia> @memoize g(2)
+2
 ```

 ## Highlights

+* You can `@memoize` a function definition, in which case every call to that function will be memoized, or you can `@memoize` a single function-call to any Julia function, in which case only that call is memoized.

+    Note that memoized function-calls can be slightly less performant and may give incorrect results if the function is redefined, see limitations below.
+Functions memoized at their definition are optimally performant and will always give the right result even if some methods are redefined.

-* All function definition forms with args and/or kwargs and/or type parameters work.
+* All function definition or function call forms with args and/or kwargs and/or type parameters work.

-* Your function remains inferrable.
+* The function or function call remains inferrable.

-* Multiple memoized methods for the same function can be defined across different modules.

 * You can choose the cache type, e.g.,